 TP Image Optimizer doesn’t say clearly on its settings page which type of compression it uses (lossless or lossy).
 But it provides some levels: low, medium, high and very high.
 So we assume it uses lossy compression.

-In this test, we use the very high level.
+In this test, we use a very high level.

 ShortPixel is an easy to use, lightweight, install-and-forget-about-it image optimization plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.